QuentinRa/blog.quentinra.dev/games/unity-ref/index.md

 * ✅: good
 * 📚: great video
 * 🚀: excellent
-* And if this video is only taking about a topic for a specific use, I will add the specific use
+* And if this video is only talking about a topic for a specific use, I will add the specific use
   * P = Platformer
   * URP = Universal Render Pipeline